xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 generator.

 Our organization is quite different.
-We have no lexical scanner, in the classical sense;  our unit Scanner, though it has a similar name, is not a single procedure or co-procedure, but merely a set of separate subroutines which are called by the parser as needed.
+We have no lexical scanner, in the classical sense;  our unit `Scanner`, though it has a similar name, is not a single procedure or co-procedure, but merely a set of separate subroutines which are called by the parser as needed.